GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 #### Network

 Who knows our network topology?
-If you run into any firewall or proxy isssues, this will become very important.
+If you run into any firewall or proxy issues, this will become very important.
 A well, a private testing network (which will therefore have very low network latency) would be a very nice thing.
 Knowing who can set one up for you (if you feel that this is necessary) will be very useful.
 If the application doesn’t scale as expected, who can add additional hardware?

 #### Application